ysyk2021/the-resilience-of-personal-growth-bouncing-back-from-failure-and-disappointment/src/chapter-4-1.md

-# Techniques for Developing Strategies for Building Resilience

 Building resilience is essential in overcoming failure and disappointment on the path of personal growth.
 In this chapter, we will explore different techniques and strategies that can help you develop resilience and bounce back stronger from setbacks.